noahpolimon/reiter/docs/METHODS-ON-ITER.md

 - This is the main method that pretty much every variation/wrapper of `Iter` uses in this library.
 It yields the next element from the iterator.

 `.sizeHint()` (experimental)
 - Returns a tuple containing a lower bound and upper bound of the length of the remaining items in the iterator.
-A lower bound of value `std.math.maxInt(usize)` or/and an upper bound of value `null` represent an unknown or infinite length.
+A lower bound of value `@import("std").math.maxInt(usize)` or/and an upper bound of value `null` represent an unknown or infinite length.

 `.nth(n)`
 - Advances the iterator by `n`, then returns the next element.
 Returns `null` if the iterator is consumed before `n` is reached.